svgeesus/ondesModulaire/offsets/offsets.md

 ## Resistors

 Balance of quality (tolerance, drift) and cost.
 Avoid quad packs, as they are only pairwise matched.
-Go for single low tempco 0.1% resistors and do any additional matching (the two untrimmed CV inputs vs. the mixer gain resistor is the critical point).
+Go for single low tempco 0.1% or better resistors and do any additional matching (the two untrimmed CV inputs vs. the mixer gain resistor is the critical point).
 0805 size for ease of hand soldering.

 Place gain trimmers just below ultrafine pot, PC mount.